There are multiple ways to stay safe and survive your gluten-free summer cookout!

 **Ask if tin foil or a pan can be placed on the grill to cook your item.

 This can take away your worry about cross-contamination.
 You’ll be able to cook your meat, in a much safer mode.
-Or, you can always cook your grilled food at home prior to arriving, which also works well.
+Or, you can always cook your grilled food at home before arriving.

 **Bring a dessert.